Look up how and where to recycle specific items.

 What to Put in Your Bin

-Every Massachusetts town and city with curbside collection or a drop-off center accepts the following items for recycling:
+Every Massachusetts town and city with curbside collection or a drop-off center accepts the following items for recycling, with the same restrictions:

 Recycling in Your Community